Good managers have a dirty secret.

 Once the strategic questions have been surfaced and answered, you should work with your team leads to come up with the specific objectives that the team will strive to accomplish in the coming year.
 When doing this, make sure to keep in mind your manager’s goals and what the company is hoping to achieve as well.

-Upcoming blog post: MBOs and OKRs and SMART goals, Oh My!
+Blog post: MBOs and OKRs and SMART goals, Oh My!

 3) Goal Cascading (Quarterly)